Sunusi Mamman: Acting vice chancellor

 During his time as acting vice chancellor, he worked assiduously to attain full accreditation status in 25 academic programmes across five faculties namely: Law, Natural and Applied Sciences, Humanities, Education and Social and Management Sciences within a span of five month.
 In addition to that, he sponsored 26 academic staff and non-teaching staff for postgraduate studies, eighteen of them for PhD and eight staff for master's degrees.
 In addition to that, he sponsored staff for international conferences to orientate them on global practices to enhance service delivery in the university.

 Lecturing and publications

 Professor Mamman hosted a guidance and counseling programme in Katsina State Television, where the then Dr. Mamman enlightened parents at home on the negative implications of allowing one's children to go to university without adequate monitoring.
 He suggested many strategies of monitoring closely students in the information age.
 The programme received mixed reaction as many parents welcomed and praised the guest speaker.

-Resignation from the Office the Vice Chancellor

-After examining reports of several of committees set to investigate allegations labeled against Professor Mamman, finally Katsina State government directs the Vice Chancellor to resign his appointment.
-Along with him to resign is the University's Pro-Chancellor Professor Mu'uta Abba Ibrahim.
-Almost 14 months before his deposition, storms from civil right organizations were brewing urging the dissolution of the university's governing council when they were believed to have comprised their probity.
-However, the university's Academic Staff Union of Universities (ASUU) Chairman confirmed the cases of bribing some members of the governing council and stated that "there were about 17 different allegations ranging from misconduct and financial misappropriation against the vice chancellor of the university."